Here’s my list of resources for those interested in the history of religion and science, both pro and anti-religious.

 1. THEIST

-victoryofreason3.
-The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success
+3. The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success by Rodney Stark

 Stark contends that Christianity is a forward-looking religion, evincing faith in progress and in its followers’ abilities to understand God over time.
 Such a future-based rational theology has encouraged the development of technical and organizational advances, such as the monastic estates and universities of the Middle Ages.

-Though he is a favorite whipping boy of atheists (I think of him as the Chrsitian Richard Carrier, their level of apologetic seems about the same to me), Dinesh D’Souza is engaging and I really enjoyed the book, probably my favorite from last year.
+whats-so-great-christianity_Though he is a favorite whipping boy of atheists (I think of him as the Christian Richard Carrier, their level of apologetic seems about the same to me), Dinesh D’Souza is engaging and I really enjoyed the book, probably my favorite from last year.

-what-has-christianity-done-for-us5.
-What Has Christianity Ever Done for Us?: How It Shaped the Modern World by Jonathan Hill
+5. What Has Christianity Ever Done for Us?
+How It Shaped the Modern World by Jonathan Hill

 Why do we seal wine bottles with cork?
 Where did musical notation come from?
 How did universities get their start?
 And why was the world’s first fully literate society not in Europe, Asia or North America?
 As Hill tells the story of the centuries-long entanglement between Christianity and Western culture, he shows the profound influence that Christianity has had–from what we drink to how we speak, from how we write to how we mark the seasons.
 Employing a rich, narrative style packed with events and people and illustrated throughout in full color, he describes the place of Christianity both in history and in the present day.
 What Has Christianity Ever Done for Us? is an enlightening and often humorous tour of culture and thought, the arts, the landscape, education, society, spirituality and ethics, and social justice.